-Eric B. Siegel -Since 1995, Mr. Siegel has been a business consultant.
+Eric B. Siegel -Since 1995, Mr. Siegel has been an independent business consultant providing advice principally with respect to acquisition strategy and structuring, and the subsequent management of acquired entities.
 Mr. Siegel is a Director and Chairman of the Executive Committee of El Paso Electric Company, an NYSE publicly traded utility company.
 Mr. Siegel is a member of the Board of Directors of Kerzner International Limited, an NYSE publicly traded company that develops and operates destination casino resorts, luxury resort hotels and gaming properties worldwide.
 He is the Chairman of the Audit and Compensation Committees at Kerzner International.
 Mr. Siegel is a retired limited partner of Apollo Advisors, L.P. and Lion Advisors, L.P.
 Mr. Siegel is also a member of the Board of Trustees of the Marlborough School, where he also serves as Finance Chair, a member of the Board of Directors and Treasurer of the Friends of the Los Angeles Free Clinic and a board member and Vice-President, Finance, of Reprise!
 Broadway's Best, a non-profit theatre organization.
 Mr. Siegel holds his Bachelor of Arts degree Summa Cum Laude and law degree Order of the Coif from the University of California at Los Angeles.